JoeyStanley/jekyll-for-designers/cv.md

 ### Invited Presentations

-Panel member/presentor in a syllabus design webinar.
+"Explaining Office Hours."
+Panel member in a seminar called "Make a Good First Impression with Your Syllabus."
 Center for Teaching and Learning, Brigham Young University, Provo, Utah.
-February 17 & 18, 2022.
+February 18, 2022.
 <a href="/downloads/220218-office_hours.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 "What can vowel formant trajectories tell us about language change?"
 Sociolinguistics Group, University of Washington, Seattle, Washington.
 November 30, 2021.